salrashid123/aws_rolesanywhere_signer/README.md

   If you really wanted to, you can create a `crypto.Signer` with a KMS backed key (or you could use its pkcs11 interface, if available).
 It seems azure's go sdks implements it [here](https://pkg.go.dev/go.step.sm/crypto/kms/azurekms#Signer) but on GCP, the only implementation one i know of is [my own](https://github.com/salrashid123/signer) on GCP.
 This is ofcourse experimental.

+* **Yubikey**

+  If you happens to use a certificate and key  on a Yubikey PIV

+You can ofcourse also use this library with systems simply delvier x509 certs and keys.
+Such systems can be using

+* **Spiffie**

+  [Spiffie](https://spiffe.io/) protocol will deliver a x509 cert and key to a workload.
+You can use this library to bootstrap rolesanywhwere using that keypair

+* **Hashicorp Vault PKI**

+   If for some reason you just can't use the vault aws secrets engine...

+* **Kuberentes certificates.k8s.io**

+   Issue x509 certificates to pods using [certificates.k8s.io](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/) which will allow and external CA to sign and issue certificates to workloads/services.
+See [example](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/)

-I didn't actually implement [RolesAnywhere Signing process](https://docs.aws.amazon.com/rolesanywhere/latest/userguide/authentication-sign-process.html) (which seems really particular) but instead, i just used snippets found in `rolesanywhere-credential-helper` which already did the signing steps.
+I didn't actually implement [RolesAnywhere Signing process](https://docs.aws.amazon.com/rolesanywhere/latest/userguide/authentication-sign-process.html) into this library but that is a TODO (see signing process implementation below).
+I instead used snippets from `rolesanywhere-credential-helper` to do the signature construction.

+If you want to see the signing process in go directly, see [example/protocol/main.go](example/protocol/main.go) implementation which performs all the signing steps by hand one at a time.
+A todo maybe to replace the signing code with a raw implementation but i don't know of a reason to do so now.

 ---

->> This library is NOT supported by google and is experimental.
+>> This library is NOT officially supported by aws or google; just contributors

 ---